Who Was the Best Character on That '70s Show?

 This hit TV show reverberated the 1970s until you were ready to shout, “I can dig it, man!”

 The characters of That ’70s Show took you on a joyride that never ran out of gas.
-Any good TV situation comedy has good, memorable characters, and That ‘70s Show certainly had some of the greatest in recent years - if not all time.
+Any good TV situation comedy has well-rounded, memorable characters, and That ‘70s Show certainly had some of the greatest in recent years - if not all time.
 Who can forget Kelso, Hyde, Fez, Jackie, Leo and Red?

 The rest of the show wasn't half bad either.
 Can you recall such running gags as The Circle and the Stupid Helmet, as well as those shared dream sequences and imaginative scene transitions?
 And don’t forget the rousing introduction when all the cast members scream: “WE’RE ALL ALRIGHT!”

 Then, Hyde yells, "HELLO, WISCONSIN!"

 The timeframe of the show was from 1976 to 1980, highlighting the lives of seemingly typical folks in America’s Heartland - Point Place, Wisconsin to be exact.
 These personalities represented archetypes of the 1970s, the so-called Me Decade and its party-hardy ethos, anything goes attire and anti-authoritarian chic.
 It was the time of Tricky Dick Nixon (“I’m not a crook!”), David Bowie strutting his androgynous glam, as well as oil embargoes, mindless hedonism and not-so-safe sex.

 On the air from 1998 to 2006, That ‘70s Show exemplified life in a decade that may have shown the most change of any decade in the twentieth century.
 Life styles and morals were changing fast - but old school ideals wouldn’t be uprooted without a fight.
 In All in the Family, perhaps the greatest sit-com of the 1970s, Archie Bunker, the quintessential working class bigot, always had his say, with the predictable hilarious results.
 And That ‘70s Show riffed on the same concept over and over.

 This list comprises the 12 best regular characters on a show that wouldn’t let you forget the 1970s, a decade that was as good as Led Zeppelin, but as bad as Disco.

 So let’s start the countdown to see Who Was the Best Character on That ‘70s Show?